How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Review diffs before pushing

-Use /run and /test for rapid iteration
+Use /run and /test for tight feedback loops

 /run npm run build